LOT Polish Airlines: Recent developments

-On January 24, 2020, Owner of LOT, the Polish Aviation Group (Polska Grupa Lotnicza or PGL) announced that it would acquire Condor Flugdienst.
-On 2 April 2020 it was announced that the sale had fallen through.
+On 24 January 2020, the owner of LOT, the Polish Aviation Group (Polska Grupa Lotnicza or PGL) announced that it would acquire Condor Flugdienst.
+On 2 April 2020 it was announced that the sale had fallen through, with the COVID-19 pandemic being a key factor.

 The company temporarily suspended operations on 15 March 2020 due to the COVID-19 pandemic, and domestic Polish flights restarted only on 1 June 2020, while international flights were resumed on a very limited basis from 1 July 2020.

-In July 2021, LOT Polish Airlines recorded a net loss of US$365.2 million in 2020, with a loss on sales of $138.1 million.
+LOT Polish Airlines recorded a net loss of US$365.2 million in 2020, with a loss in sales of $138.1 million.

+The airline posted a gross profit of $28 million for 2022, and a net profit of $276 million for 2023.

+In February 2025, LOT announced it would end long-haul operations from Budapest, Hungary, from where it served a single route to Seoul by March 2025.
+This leaves all of their long-haul operations at Polish airports.

+In July 2025, LOT announced that it plans on resuming flights to Kyiv and Lviv, Ukraine, within six weeks after a ceasefire and once Ukrainian airspace is declared safe.
+During the Russian invasion of Ukraine, millions of Ukrainian refugees settled in Poland.

 Corporate affairs

 Privatisation

 Currently, the airline is wholly owned by Polish Aviation Group (Polish: Polska Grupa Lotnicza S. A.), a Polish state-owned holding company.

-LOT was intended to be privatised in 2011.
-Although advanced talks were undertaken with Turkish Airlines a deal failed to materialise.
+LOT was to be privatised in 2011.
+Although advanced talks were held with Turkish Airlines, a deal failed to materialise.
 This was largely due to the inability of Turkish Airlines, as a non-EU airline, to buy a majority of the airline.
-LOT lost 145.5 million złote (PLN) in 2011, compared to a 163.1 million PLN loss in 2010.
+LOT lost 145.5 million złoty (PLN) in 2011, compared to a 163.1 million PLN loss in 2010.

 LOT saw a return to profitability in 2016, with profits of 183.5 million and more than 280 million PLN respectively.
 The profits led the then finance minister Mateusz Morawiecki to suggest they were a result of his government's policies.
 He also accused the previous Civic Platform government of leading the airline to either bankruptcy or "accelerated privatisation".